-He confirmed that some of the insurgents drowned while some of them escaped and ran Niger, and Nigeria, saying “but they will never come to Chad again.
+He confirmed that some of the insurgents drowned while some of them escaped and ran saying, “but they will never come to Chad again.
 Chad is no place for Boko Haram.”

 At the time of this report, Defence Headquarters was yet to respond to Derby’s allegation.

 As one of the measures to end insurgency in the North East, the Nigerian Army on the order of President Muhammadu Buhari launched Operation Safe Corridor in 2016 to deradicalise and rehabilitate all repentant Boko Haram members.

 Nigerians condemned the idea, questioning the Buhari-led government why it could be negotiating with criminals who had killed thousands of Nigerians and soldiers.